ooples/pine_script_docs/source/concepts/Other_timeframes_and_data.rst

 - Other symbols
 - Spreads
-- Other timeframes (see the page on :ref:`Timeframes <PageTimeframes>` to timeframe specifications in Pine)
+- Other timeframes (see the page on :ref:`Timeframes <PageTimeframes>` to timeframe specifications in Pine Script™)
 - Other chart types (see the page on :ref:`Non-standard chart data <PageNonStandardChartsData>`)
 - Other chart types or sessions, through ``ticker.*()`` functions (see this page's :ref:`Other contexts, with \`ticker.new()\` <PageOtherTimeframesAndData_OtherContextsWithTickerNew>` section)